unibz-makerspace/oop-001-baj/README.md

 This project has been developed for demonstration purposes only, but it may be extended for future needs.

+## Info
+Set this folder as the root of your sketch book in the Arduino IDE settings.

 16/07/2015 - Julian Sanin - Free University of Bolzano/Bozen